 This week, I talk with life & leadership coach, author, & speaker Amy Simpson.
 We talk extensively about Amy's book Troubled Minds: Mental Illness & The Church's Mission, and we talk a lot about her experiences growing up with her father as a pastor and her mother being diagnosed with schizophrenia.
 She shares how those experiences impacted her, what she wishes would've been available to help her, and how the church can help families going through similar things today.

-Meet your hosts!
+Meet your host!

 Robert Vore has worked for various ministries & non-profits in Georgia, Alabama, Florida, and England.
-He writes & speaks about faith & mental health, as well as being a certified QPR Suicide Prevention Instructor for groups of any size.
-He is currently working towards his Masters in Clinical Mental Health Counseling.
+His writing has been featured on Relevant, The Mighty, Thought Catalog, Patheos, and more, and he semi-regularly speaks at youth groups, schools, and more (although he'd love to do more of that).
+He's a certified QPR Suicide Prevention Instructor for groups of any size and is currently working towards his Masters in Clinical Mental Health Counseling.